alibaba/GraphScope/docs/interactive_engine/ldbc_tutorial.md

 print(q1.all())
 ```

-### Path Expansion
+### Path Expansion (Syntactic Sugar)

 Until now, we can use expansion steps, filter steps and auxiliary steps like `as(TAG)` to write complicated gremlin sentences to traverse the graph.
 However, there are still two shortcomings:

-- If we want to find a vertex which is 10-hop(edges) away from the current vertex, we need to write expansion step 10 times.
-It is very redundant.
+- If we want to find a vertex which is 10-hop(edges) away from the current vertex, we need to write expansion step 10 times, which is very cost-ineffective.
-- The number of hops from the source to the destination is fixed.
-Therefore, if we want to find all vertices which can be reached from a source vertex within 3-hops, it can not be solved by already introduced steps.
+- The number of hops from the source to the destination is arbitrary.
+For example, if we want to find all vertices which can be reached from a source vertex within 3-hops, it can not be solved by already introduced steps.

-Therefore, we would like to introduce path expansion to solve the two problems, which can be regarded as the syntactic sugars of expansion steps `out()`, `in()` and `both()`.
+Therefore, we would like to introduce path expansion to solve the two problems, which extends the expansion steps `out()`, `in()` and `both()` as the [syntactic sugar](./supported_gremlin_steps.md).

 In the three expansion steps, you can now write as `out/in/both(lower..upper, label1, label2...)`, where `lower` is the minimum number of hops in the path, and `upper-1` is the maximum number of hops in the path.
 For example, `out(3..5)` means expansion through the outgoing edges 3 or 4 times.
 Therefore,  `lower <= upper - 1`, otherwise the sentence is illegal.

 Path expansion is very flexible.
 Therefore, we design the `with()` step followed by path expansion step to provide two options for user to configure the corresponding behaviors of the path expansion step:

 - `PATH_OPT`: Since path expansion allows expand the same step multiple times, it is likely to have duplicate vertices in the path.
 If the `PATH_OPT` is set to `ARBITRARY`, paths having duplicate vertices will be kept in the traversers; otherwise, if the `PATH_OPT` is set to `SIMPLE_PATH`, paths having duplicate vertices will be filtered.
 - `RESULT_OPT`: Sometimes, you may be interested in all the vertices in the path, but sometimes you may be only interested in the last vertex of the path.
-Therefore, when the `RESULT_OPT` is set to `ALL_V`，all the vertices in the path will be kept to the output.
-Instead, when the `RESULT_OPT` is set to `END_V`， only the last vertex of the path will be kept.
+Therefore, when the `RESULT_OPT` is set to `ALL_V`, all the vertices in the path will be kept to the output.
+Instead, when the `RESULT_OPT` is set to `END_V`, only the last vertex of the path will be kept.

 At last, we would like to introduce `endV()` step in path expansion.
 Since a path may contain many vertices, all kept vertices are stored in a path collection by default.
 Therefore, `endV()` is used to unfold the path collection.
 For example, if the traversers after path expansion is `[[v[1], v[2], v[3]]`, where the inner `[v[1], v[2], v[3]]` is the path collection.
 With the `endV()`, `v[1]`, `v[2]` and `v[3]` are picked out from the path collection, and the traversers becomes `[v[1], v[2], v[3]]`